Home Vancouver Events Calendar Festivals and Events in Vancouver

 • Black Friday – the day after American Thanksgiving when stores offer special discounts and Christmas-shopping season unofficially begins (on November 29, 2024).

-• Cirque du Soleil – the world-famous circus company might be at Concord Pacific Place.
-(TBC)
+• Cirque du Soleil – the world-famous circus company presents ECHO at Concord Pacific Place.
+(From October 9 to December 15 in 2024.)

 • Disney On Ice – the family-friendly show is at the Pacific Coliseum.
 (TBC)

 • Douglas Day at Fort Langley – an event celebrating the day when Sir James Douglas proclaimed British Columbia to be a colony in 1858.
-(On November 19 every year.)
+(It sometimes happens in November.
+In 2024, however, it’s on September 21st.)

-• DTES Heart of the City Festival – a festival showcasing visual arts, music and culture in Vancouver’s Downtown Eastside.
-(From late October until early November.)
+• DTES Heart of the City Festival – a festival showcasing visual arts, music and culture in Vancouver’s Downtown Eastside (From October 30 to November 10, 2024).
+The closing event of the festival is a performance by local gospel trio The Sojourners.

 • Eastside Culture Crawl – an event showcasing the work of hundreds of artists in Vancouver.
 (In mid-November.)